halides/sfml_gol/README.md

 A naive, C-style solution that gets 0 points for design, structure, language features, error checking, comments, testability or documentation.
 I however think the implementation is clear and usable.
 There's a bug though but I need to run off to work.
 About 3 hours of development time here.

 v0.2:
 Overhauled (most of) business logic to a class.
 However stepping to the next generation is still a stub.
+About 4.5 hours development in total here.